 Welcome to CAPS

-Welcome to the School of Continuing & Professional Studies (CAPS).
+Welcome to WashU Continuing & Professional Studies (CAPS).
 Discover your pathway to a flexible, targeted and attainable education from a world-class institution, designed to help you succeed while you balance your personal and professional responsibilities.

 $1.26M